-As a director, Terrance Fisher took classic literature and set it free on-screen, consequently allowing each character to travel beyond the literary roots of their creation.
-For example, my following two recommendations, 1958s Dracula and 1961s Curse of the Werewolf, are clear examples of Hammer allowing horror icons to break free of their chains.
-Both stories are rooted in classic literature and monster horror but are equally free to embellish and innovate.
-Meanwhile, my third recommendation shows Hammer’s ability to adapt classic literature while injecting new layers of horror.
-Here their 1959 adaptation of Conan Doyle’s The Hound of the Baskervilles built upon the stark imagery of the 1939 film while ensuring the hound reflected the gothic horror of the classic monster movie.
+As a director, Terrance Fisher took classic literature and set it free on-screen, allowing each character to travel beyond the literary roots of their creation.
+For example, my following two recommendations, 1958s Dracula and 1961s Curse of the Werewolf are clear examples of Hammer allowing horror icons to break free of their chains.
+Both stories are rooted in classic literature and monster horror but equally free to embellish and innovate.
+My third recommendation highlights Hammer’s ability to adapt classic literature while injecting new layers of horror with their 1959 adaptation of Conan Doyle’s The Hound of the Baskervilles.
+Here Hammer would build upon the stark imagery of the 1939 film while ensuring the hound reflected the gothic horror of the classic monster movie.

 READ MORE: THE LODGE

-My next recommendation comes from 1968.
+Next, we travel forward in time to 1968.
 Ask anyone where the late sixties and seventies obsession with occult horror started, and they are bound to point to Polanski’s Rosemary’s Baby.
 However, Hammer’s The Devil Rides Out (1968) was released the same year as Polanski’s film and deserved more credit for launching the occult horror trend.
 Here Hammer replaced the trademark gothic horror of its previous films with satanism in a sleepy rural English village.
-The result allowed the fantastic Charles Gray and Christopher Lee, to shine in a film that stands proudly at the alter of Hammer’s best work.
+The result allowed the fantastic Charles Gray and Christopher Lee to shine in a movie that stands proudly at the alter of Hammer’s best work.

 My final two recommendations are Fear the Night and Straight on Till Morning (1972).
 By the early seventies, Hammer was struggling to find a new audience, and as a result, they attempted to embrace new ideas within the realm of psychological horror and realism.
 During this period of decline, two movies stand out as testaments to Hammer’s creativity and willingness to take a risk in redefining itself.
 Fear the Night would see Cushing take centre stage in a light yet brilliantly thrilling slice of psychological horror.
 One that played with audience preconceptions through atmospheric sound and a prowling camera.

 Meanwhile, Straight on Till Morning, directed by Peter Collinson (The Italian Job), would finally embrace the kitchen sink movement in British cinema.
 Its brilliance held in its left-field 70s experimentation.
-And while rarely discussed as a stand out Hammer horror, Straight on Till Morning still has the power to shock, as a truly underrated and brave example of a studio willing to take a risk.
+And while rarely discussed as a stand-out Hammer horror, Straight on Till Morning still has the power to shock as a genuinely underrated and brave example of a studio willing to take a risk.